benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 curious about almost anything, they usually need to choose quickly about what's important and when it's important.

-More generally, a pragmatic engineer weighs possible options in terms of long-term impact and costs vs short-term benefits.
+More generally, a pragmatic developer weighs possible options in terms of long-term impact and costs vs short-term benefits.

+However, what's hard about this skill, is that it's very much driven by intuition.
+After some amount of experience, one has a basis to which current decisions can compared, in order to decide for outcomes that are less likely to work vs those that have a higher chance of success.

 #### Pro-Activeness

-Personally my first and still trusted indicator of a good engineer is pro-activeness.
+Personally my first and still trusted indicator of a good developer is pro-activeness.

+Someone who is pro-active communicates early & often.
+When discovering new information, learning something new they think about who this new information affects and act on it.

-Someone that's pro-active, who communicates early & often, who seeks out risks, who sees chances way before they are obvious for others, can help a team succeed much faster and more easily.
+Furthermore pro-active developers seek out risks, they see chances way before they are obvious for others, which can help a team succeed much faster and more easily.

 #### Having and Sharing a Technical Vision